Clean energy investment hits new record amid rush to grab dwindling tax credit

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Although China is still the biggest investor in renewables, the amount declined by 8% to $83.4 billion last year.
+Although China is still the biggest investor in renewables, the amount declined by 8 percent to $83.4 billion last year.

-In the second half of the year there was a surge in offshore wind financing which took investment in that sector to $29.9 billion, a new record and 19% higher than a year earlier, the report said.
+In the second half of the year there was a surge in offshore wind financing which took investment in that sector to $29.9 billion, a new record and 19 percent higher than a year earlier, the report said.

 CLICK HERE TO READ MORE ON FOX BUSINESS